 - When it’s roughly the same location, with the same company, but in an entirely different building. e.g. the RSC performed in the temporary Courtyard Theatre (on the site of The Other Place) for a few years while its nearby theatres were redeveloped.
 That was then replaced by a new The Other Place on the same spot.

-- When it temporarily moves to a new location. e.g. the Almeida theatre “moved” to near King’s Cross when its permanent building was being renovated.
+- When it temporarily moves to a new location. e.g. the Almeida theatre “moved” to near King’s Cross while its permanent building was being renovated.

 - When it permanently moves to a new location. e.g. The Odeon in Colchester was replaced with a new Odeon Colchester round the corner from the previous version in 2002.